 एवमुक्त्वा हृषीकेशं गुडाकेशः परन्तप ।

-न योत्स्य इति गोविन्दमुक्त्वा तूष्णीं बभूव ह ॥९॥
+न योत्स्य इति गोविन्दमुक्त्वा तूष्णीं बभूव ह ॥२.९॥sañjaya uvāca

 evamuktvā hṛṣīkeśaṁ gudākeśaḥ parantapa,

 na yotsya iti govindamuktvā tūṣṇīṁ babhūva ha.
-(9)Sanjaya said:
+(9)2.9.
+Sanjaya said:

-Having thus spoken to Hrishikesha (Sri Krishna), Gudākesha (Arjuna), the scorcher of enemies said to Govinda (Sri Krishna): “I shall not fight,” and became silent.तमुवाच हृषीकेशः प्रहसन्निव भारत ।
+Having thus spoken to Hrishikesha (Sri Krishna), Gudakesha (Arjuna), the scorcher of enemies, said to Govinda (Sri Krishna): “I shall not fight,” and became silent.तमुवाच हृषीकेशः प्रहसन्निव भारत ।

-सेनयोरुभयोर्मध्ये विषीदन्तमिदं वचः ॥१०॥
+सेनयोरुभयोर्मध्ये विषीदन्तमिदं वचः ॥२.१०॥tamuvāca hṛṣīkeśaḥ prahasanniva bhārata,

 senayorubhayormadhye viṣīdantamidaṁ vacaḥ.
-(10)O Bhārata, amid both the armies, Sri Krishna smilingly spoke these words to the grief-stricken Arjun.
+(2.10)2.10.
+O Bharata, amid both the armies, Shri Krishna smilingly spoke these words to the grief-stricken Arjuna.

-Here Sanjaya is addressing Dhritarashtra as Bhārata, meaning descendant of Bharat.
-He points out symbolically through this verse how the Lord (the charioteer), with a subtle discriminative intellect controlling the horses (senses), reassures Arjuna who is dejectedly seated (with surrendered ego), with a smile and starts speaking.
+Here Sanjaya is addressing Dhritarashtra as Bharata, meaning descendant of Bharat.
+He symbolically highlights through this verse the Lord as the charioteer.
+The Lord, equipped with a subtle discerning intellect, controls the horses, which represent senses.
+He reassures Arjuna, who is dejectedly seated with a surrendered ego, with a smile.
+Then he starts speaking.

 Kathopanishad explains the concept of human life and how to live life by comparing the body to a chariot.
 This concept is symbolically represented perfectly at this moment.
-Individual ego (Arjuna) sits back in the body (chariot) after throwing down his egocentric activities (Gandiva).
+Individual ego (Arjuna) sits in the body (chariot) after throwing down his egocentric activities (Gandiva).
 The sense organs (horses) are controlled/pulled back by the reins (mind).
-Then the intellect (charioteer, Sri Krishna) gives divine knowledge to guide the individual ego (Arjuna) to be free of sorrow.
+Then the intellect (charioteer, Shri Krishna) gives divine knowledge to guide the individual ego (Arjuna) to be free of sorrow.

 Chapter 2, Verse 11